joshilokesh18427/Hospital-ER-Dashboard-Power-BI/README.md

 ## Time and Day Insights:

 ### Patients by Day of the Week:
-- The highest patient count on Saturdays (1,377 patients), followed by Fridays (1,310 patients).
+- The highest patient count is on Saturdays (1,377 patients), followed by Fridays (1,310 patients).
 - Lowest on Mondays (1,314 patients).

 ### Patients by Hour of the Day: